Zibri/The-Great-Giana-Sisters-C64-D64/README.md

 Then RUN
 <a href="https://github.com/Zibri/The-Great-Giana-Sisters-C64-D64/raw/master/WP.PRG">WP.PRG</a>

 WP.PRG will write the protection track on track #36
+The protection consists of an empty track containing only a SYNC of a length between 110 and 113 bytes.
+Therefore the best length for maximum compatibility is 111 byte and a half.

 # Result